Open-Ended Reinforcement Learning with Neural Reward Functions: Method

 \begin{itemize} \item \textbf{Value Reuse:} Initialize the value network to the final value network of the previous agent.
 While two consecutive reward functions are different, both still reward close-by regions of the state space.
 Thus, by keeping the previous value function, the policy network will be nudged towards that region of the state space from the very first gradient updates. \item \textbf{Policy Feature Reuse:} Initialize the policy network to the final policy of the previous agent but setting the weights of the final layer to $0$.
-This keeps the features learnt before, but outputs a uniform policy over all actions (or mean $0$ and a fixed standard deviation in the continuous case), which allows for proper learning and exploration\footnote{Policies at the end of learning can be very deterministic, which slows-down or completely stops learning of new reward functions.}. \item \textbf{Guiding Policy:} Act with the previous policy for a random number of steps at the beginning of each episode.
+This keeps the previously learned features, but outputs a uniform policy over all actions (or mean $0$ and a fixed standard deviation in the continuous case) which allows for proper learning and exploration\footnote{Policies at the end of learning can be very deterministic which slows down or completely stops learning of new reward functions.}. \item \textbf{Guiding Policy:} Act with the previous policy for a random number of steps at the beginning of each episode.
 This heavily simplifies the exploration problem.
 The agent will start exploring from states that are much closer to the rewards defined by $R_\psi$.
 This is because the previous policy could already solve the previous reward function.
 In contrast to the other two mechanisms, this one does not rely on initialization.
-This means that it is the most effective in very sparse reward functions that will need many parameter updates to be learnt. \end{itemize}
+Thus, this is the most effective in sparse reward functions that need many parameter updates to be learned. \end{itemize}

 In Section \ref{sec:navigation_forward} we individually evaluate these three techniques and show that their combination is necessary in complex environments.